Memorial Day weekend is over and I escaped without too much damage. As far as training goes, it was all about running and swimming.

 Swim - 400m:

-(29 & under and Elites).
+This was by far the roughest swim I have encountered so far.
+My wave had about 80 people in it (29 & under and Elites).
 I got kicked, elbowed, punched, grabbed, and dunked.
 The first 100m were like a wrestling match.
 I finally decided to swim wide and got into a groove and felt good.
 Overall all I had an OK swim.
 If I would have got out a little more in front and not got beat down I proably could have take some time off the swim.

 T1: